 What is the taxi fare from Jari to Malana?

-The Jari taxi union charges approximately Rs 850 for a small car (one way) and Rs 1,300 for an SUV (as of 2025).
-These rates are set by the union and may change seasonally.
+The Jari taxi union charges a fixed rate of approximately Rs 850 for a small car (one way) and Rs 1,300 for an SUV, and this has held steady through 2026.
+These rates are set by the union and are generally not negotiable.
 You can try sharing a taxi with other travelers at Jari to split the cost.

 Do I need a guide for the Malana trek?